Sunday, February 24, 2013

 Given the condition of the skies, which seemed at least twice as bad they’d been in the late 1960s—and they weren’t that great back then—I didn’t expect to see much/anything.
 And yet…and yet…there is was, standing out like a sore thumb.
 Wow!
 An extragalactic supernova with my 239 buck special.
 And it had taken all of five minutes to set the scope up and not even that long to get M81 in her field.
 Did I really want an SCT, after all?

 Those doubts were only enhanced by my second look at the supernova.
-My friend Pat Rochford, who I’d met shortly after my return to The Swamp not long before, was possessed of a big mother of a Dobsonian.
+Pat Rochford, a fellow PSAS club member who I’d met after my return to The Swamp not long before, was possessed of a big mother of a Dobsonian.
 An 18-inch Sky Designs by Bob Combs.

 For those of you who don’t remember them, Bob’s telescopes were in the first generation of commercial/custom truss tube Dobsonians.
 They were heavy compared to today’s truss tube scopes, but since they could be broken down they were much more pleasant to lug around than the big Sonotube monsters.
 The Sky Designs scopes were also a little crude by today’s standards, with the secondary assembly, for example, being made of wood.
 But they were good telescopes, revolutionary for the time, really, and I could only imagine what 18-inches of horsepower would do for M81.

 I got my chance to find out a few days after my initial look at the supernova, when Pat hauled his big Dob—which would be replaced by an even bigger one in just a couple of years—out to the public schools’ Environmental Studies Center where the good old Possum Swamp Astronomical Society held and still holds its meetings.
 Not only was the supernova even more obvious in Pat’s big gun, if I held my mouth just right I thought I could see a hint of one of M81’s gossamer arms in the light pollution.